-The following table provides information with respect to grants of plan-based awards made during fiscal year 2006 to the named executive officers.
-The options have an exercise price equal to the closing price of the Company's common stock on the NYSE on the grant date, have a ten-year life, and vest in equal installments over three years beginning one year after grant date, subject to acceleration in certain circumstances.
+The following table provides information with respect to grants of plan-based awards made during fiscal year 2007 to the named executive officers.
+The options have an exercise price equal to the closing price of the Company's common stock on the NYSE on the grant date, have a ten-year life, and vest in equal installments over four years beginning one year after grant date, subject to acceleration in certain circumstances.
+The shares of restricted stock vest in equal installments over four years, beginning one year after the grant date, subject to acceleration in certain circumstances.